Jemuelle4/gaming-guys/README.md

 ### Implement system to encourage players to be a guide/mentor
 What's in it for people to teach other players?
 Brainstorm ways to motivate users to be guide/mentor.

-### Expand app to serve different competetive multiplayer games such as Dota, Fortnite, Heroes of the Storm.
+### Expand app to serve different competetive multiplayer games such as Dota, Fortnite, Heroes of the Storm
+With the expansion to different games, the sign up fields will have to change to accomodate different games.
+Players who shows up on the main page should also only show others who play the same games as the users (automatically).